micahpaul/micahpaul.github.io/xmas2024/readme.md

 <img src="fam.jpeg">

-We wanted to say more, but the postcard (see below) just didn't have enough space.
+We wanted to say more, but the postcard just didn't have enough space.
 And so much has happened since the last time we sent a card out!
 Where to begin?

 How about in 2022, right after we sent out our last "Christmas in July" card...